 The chart shows distribution (CDF) of ROV conflicting route announcement duration in days.

-The chart shows current number of ROV conflicting routes in DFZ divided into classes based on ROSE classifier resolution.
+The chart shows current number of ROV conflicting routes in DFZ divided into classes based on Smart Validation classifier resolution.
 The classifier sets a cut-off duration.
 Conflicting routes that are visible for longer period than the cut-off are whitelisted.